 Founder, Atijeevan Foundation

-Pragya Prasun is an Acid attack survivor turned activist and social worker who has been fighting for providing relief and rehabilitation to her fellow acid attack and Burn survivors for the past 7+ years now.
+Pragya Prasun is an acid attack survivor-turned-activist and social worker who has been fighting for providing relief and rehabilitation to her fellow acid attack and burn survivors from the past 7+ years now.
 She has been coordinating with eminent Doctors/Hospitals from across the country for medical advice and treatment.
 She also works towards personal counselling and generation of a permanent source of regular income for all of the survivors who are in need.
-Pragya is the founder of "Atijeevan Foundation" an NGO that apart from facilitating free of cost surgeries and other non surgical procedures also provides avenues for income generation to several Acid Attack and Burn survivors.
-Atijeevan trains them to create handicraft products, provides them skill and vocational training and place them in the industry as per their capability.
-Pragya is a post-graduate in Fashion Management, and for her exemplary work in the field of social welfare, she is recipient of several Indian and International awards and accolades.
-Pragya is Mascot and Ambassador of Pinkathon, Ambassador of Acid Survivors Foundation of India (ASFI) South India Chapter.
+Pragya is the founder of "Atijeevan Foundation" an NGO that, apart from facilitating free of cost Surgeries and other non-surgical procedures, also provides avenues for income generation to several Acid Attack and Burn survivors.
+Atijeevan trains them to create handicraft products, provides them skill and vocational training and get them placed in the Industry as per their capability.
+Pragya is a post-graduate in Fashion Management, and for her exemplary work in the field of Social Welfare, she is the recipient of several Indian and International awards and accolades.
+Pragya is the Mascot and Ambassador of Pinkathon, and the Ambassador of ASFI South India Chapter.
 She is the Honorary advisor of a few NGOs and the Social welfare community.

 Priya is the Lead for Gender Justice and Persons with Disabilities Clusters within The Azim Premji Philanthropy.Priya has worked with The Philanthropy for over four years now in various capacities – Finance, Programmes, Portfolio Lead and now Cluster Lead for two of the largest clusters.A Chartered Accountant by Profession, Priya has spent the first few years of her career at Deloitte, EY and Infosys.
 She has also worked as a Financial Analyst in one of the start-ups of Nadathur Holdings.
 She soon realised that she has more interest in development issues and spent about 10 years with the British Government in India, working on Healthcare and Life Sciences as a National Lead.
 Priya holds deep empathy and connects with the vulnerable particularly with women and girls who are survivors of gender-based violence and abuse.
 An avid reader of the different waves of Feminism the world has seen, student of a Masters in Gender and Women's Studies, TEDx Speaker and traveller, Priya tries to learn Carnatic music (intermittently) in her spare time.
 She feels she is able to follow every dream purely because of her dedicated fitness walks, exercise and the Universal Energy – Reiki!